FabmobQC/e-mission-server-push-notification-automation-tool/README.md

 }
 ```

-Create an .env file that contains the url to the server example:
+Create an .env file that contains the url to the server example or point to main e-mission config file `conf/storage/db.conf`:

 ```
 {